 The John C. Butler Excellence in Teaching Award recognizes faculty in the College of Natural Sciences and Mathematics, who have demonstrated outstanding accomplishments in teaching and a track record of dedication to the teaching mission of NSM.
-Two awards are made yearly: one to a tenured/tenure-track faculty member and one to an instructional faculty member.
+Typically, two awards are made yearly: one to a tenured/tenure-track faculty member and one to an instructional faculty member.
+Selection of an awardee in either of the categories is contingent upon receipt of no less than three competitive applications in said category.
 In addition to formal classroom or lab teaching, tenured/tenure-track faculty members may also be evaluated on the basis of their graduate student training.
 Each award comes with a $5,000 check and a plaque.
-The award recipients are also recognized as part of the platform party during NSM Convocation in May.
+The award recipients are also recognized as part of the platform party during NSM Commencement in May.

 Call for Applications

 The process starts with the call for applications which is emailed to all NSM faculty members in early January.

 Potential applicants for this award are required to email Jim Briggs, firstname.lastname@example.org, no later than 5 p.m.
 CST on Friday, January 25, 2019, of their intention to apply.
 Those interested in applying will be provided with further instructions and deadlines.
 Completed applications are due in early February.

 NOTE: Previous winners cannot be considered again until five years after receipt of the award.